 03 of 08

-Hang out with sharks at Ripley’s Aquarium
+Hang Out With Sharks at Ripley’s Aquarium

-It’s hard to think about the cold when you’re watching schools of vibrantly hued fish and other undersea creatures you wouldn’t normally see outside of a coral reef someplace warm and sunny.
+It’s hard to think about the cold when you’re watching schools of vibrantly hued fish and other undersea creatures you wouldn’t normally see outside of a coral reef someplace warm, tropical and sunny.
 Spending an afternoon at Ripley’s Aquarium of Canada makes for an ideal spot to escape the winter weather.
 There are 16,000 marine creatures here from marine and freshwater habitats from around the world.
 One of the most popular exhibits is the Dangerous Lagoon, an underwater tunnel filled with sharks that’s viewed via a moving sidewalk.
 It's as close as you’ll come to swimming with sharks – without actually being in the water.

 04 of 08